hvent90/semantic/README.md

 ## Output Format

-Semantic generates `.semantic` files in each directory with the following structure:
+Semantic generates summary files (`agents.md` or `claude.md`) in each directory with the following structure:

 ```markdown
 ## Required Skillsets